vhonebon1/CV/README.md

 ## Verity Honebon

 I spent six years working in arts logistics and exhibition design.
-During this time I was lucky enough to work on several high-profile projects that combined art and technology including the BBC's Your Paintings website (now Art UK [Art UK](https://artuk.org/discover/artworks/)) and the National Gallery's Soundscapes exhibition, which used acoustic technology to transform the exhibition experience.
+During this time I was lucky enough to work on several high-profile projects that combined art and technology including the BBC's Your Paintings website (now [Art UK](https://artuk.org/discover/artworks/)) and the National Gallery's Soundscapes exhibition, which used acoustic technology to transform the exhibition experience.
 It was working on digital arts projects and alongside developers that sparked my interest in the tech world and in coding.

 I joined the June 2017 cohort at Makers Academy, a 16 week software development bootcamp, after a year of self-taught coding to improve my knowledge of code and get a feel for the world of tech.
 My goal is to become a Junior developer.
 I would like to work for an organisation whose projects I can throw myself into and who will support me in both my personal and career development.